-A final database will be declared when all data has been entered, the data entry verified, the data validated and a final SAE reconciliation took place.
+A final database will be declared when all data have been entered, the data entry verified, the data validated, and a final SAE reconciliation has taken place.

 National and international data protection laws as well as regulations on observational studies will be followed.
-Electronic records used for patient documentation will be validated according to 21 Code of Federal Regulations (CFR) Part 11 (FDA) (22).
+Electronic records used for patient documentation will be validated according to 21 Code of Federal Regulations (CFR) Part 11 (FDA) [25].
 The documentation is available upon request.